Scenes from The Girl in the Water

 Finalist: National Indie Excellence Awards

-🇺🇸 The Girl in the Water is a finalist in the 17th Annual National Indie Excellence Awards for New Fiction.
+🇺🇸 The Girl in the Water was a finalist in the 17th Annual National Indie Excellence Awards for New Fiction.
 Judges included publishers, editors, authors, and book designers.
 They selected finalists on the basis of superior writing and design, among entries from small and mid-sized publishers around the world.

 🇿🇦 Lebo Serache, host of SABC Morning Live, has welcomed the novel’s South African launch in an interview with Joseph Howse.